-Academic Programs and Descriptions of Courses is a twovolume publication (sometimes called the "University Catalog").
-The first part includes academic programs, graduation requirements and academic policies and procedures.
-The second part gives a brief description of each course offered by MSU.
+Academic Programs and Descriptions of Courses is MSU's two-volume "University catalog."
+Volume one includes academic programs, graduation requirements and academic policies and procedures.
+Volume two gives a brief description of each course offered by MSU.
 The two books are available for reference in most University offices.
-Copies may also be purchased from the MSU Bookstore and the MSU Union Desk, for \$1.50 per volume.
+Copies may be purchased from the MSU Bookstore and the MSU Union Desk, for \$1.50 per volume.

-Schedule of Courses is published each term by the Office of the Registrar.
-This book contains class times and locations, information on tuition, registration procedures, and final examination schedules.
-The schedule for a particular term is distributed around the middle of the preceding term.
-You may also obtain a copy from the Registrar's Office, 150 Administration Building.
+Schedule of Courses, published each term by the Office of the Registrar, contains class times and locations, fees, registration procedures, and final examination schedules.
+Each term's schedule is distributed around the middle of the preceding term.
+Copies are available from the Registrar's Office, 150 Administration Building.

-Spartan Life is what you are reading.
-This book is published by the Division of Student Affairs and Services as a resource guide for students.
-The book is distributed to all on-campus living units, all off-campus organized living units and all University offices.
+Spartan Life (what you are reading) is published by the Division of Student Affairs and Services as a resource guide for students.
+It is distributed to on-campus residences, off-campus organized living units and University offices.
 Copies are available in 162 Student Services, 353-6650.

 Student Directory lists the local and home addresses and the local telephone numbers of students.
-It is available in all residence halls and in all University offices.
+It is provided to residence hall rooms.
 Copies may also be purchased at the MSU Bookstore and the MSU Union Desk.

 Faculty & Staff Directory.
-Part I lists office and home addresses and telephone numbers for all MSU employees.
-Part II lists faculty and staff by department and office.
-Part III shows the organization of the University.
-The distribution is the same as the Student Directory, including availability at the MSU Bookstore and Union.
+Part I shows the organization of the University.
+Part II lists office and home addresses and telephone numbers for all MSU employees.
+Part III lists faculty and staff by department and office.
+The availability is the same as the Student Directory.